ffzg-erudito/inter-testing-feedback-2018/analyses/analysis-plan.md

 Further, we plan to compare the two test groups with each other.
 In the latter case, we do not expect to find a significant difference.
-However, since an absence of evidence is not evidence of absence, we aim to confirm the practical equivalence of the two conditions with a TOST, and a Bayesian t-test.
+However, since an absence of evidence is not evidence of absence, we aim to confirm the practical equivalence of the two conditions with a TOST.

 ### TOST